univault-org/MarkVault/README.md

 A lightweight starter template for building knowledge bases, websites, and blogs with pure React and Markdown.
 See it in action: [Live Demo](https://univault-org.github.io/MarkVault/)

+## Our Motivation

+Our greatest gift is when something pulls us back to life's essential questions: Why are we here?
+How do we make sense of our brief human lifespan—mere decades in a universe where light takes millions of years just to travel between galaxies?

+This work serves as our gentle reminder of these profound questions.
+Our hope is that those who benefit from these tools might also receive this gift of awareness.
+We believe this perspective is the most valuable thing we can offer, far beyond any technical solution.

+All our work, in this project and beyond, is simply an opportunity to share this reminder: to pause, to wonder, and to question our place in this vast cosmos.

 ## Why MarkVault?

 - 🎯 **Purpose-Built**: Designed specifically for modern SEO optimized websites, knowledge bases and technical blogs